MicrosoftDocs/win32/desktop-src/DirectShow/kstopology-connection.md

-﻿---
+---
-Description: 'This topic applies to Windows XP Service Pack 2 or later.
+Description: This topic applies to Windows XP Service Pack 2 or later.
 The KSTOPOLOGY\_CONNECTION structure describes a node connection within a kernel-streaming (KS) filter.
-A node can be connected to another node within the filter, or to a pin on the filter.' ms.assetid: '8fca47b7-4c52-46db-809c-77a0e3414276'
+A node can be connected to another node within the filter, or to a pin on the filter. ms.assetid: 8fca47b7-4c52-46db-809c-77a0e3414276
-title: 'KSTOPOLOGY\_CONNECTION structure'
+title: KSTOPOLOGY\_CONNECTION structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # KSTOPOLOGY\_CONNECTION structure